PolideaInternal/airflow-breeze-gcp-extension/README.md

         DELETES AND RECREATES service account keys, DELETES AND GENERATES encrypted passwords.
 Then it performs all actions as in reconfigure project.

+-z, --compare-bootstrap-config
+        Compares bootstrap configuration with current workspace configuration.
+It will report differences found and suggestions how those two should be aligned.

 Initializing your local virtualenv:

 -e, --initialize-local-virtualenv